RasaHQ/rasa/docs/nlu/using-bert.rst

 There are a few things to consider;

 1. Which task is more important - intent classification or entity recognition?
+If your assistant barely uses entities then you may care less about improved performance there.
 2. Is accuracy more important or do we care more about latency of bot predictions?
+If responses become much slower then we may also need to invest in more compute resources.
 3. The ``Bert`` features that we're using here can be extended with other featurizers.
 It may still be a good idea to add a :ref:`CountVectorsFeaturizer`.